LSIR/gender-tracker/activelearning/README.md

         * 'first_sentence': The index of the first sentence that is loaded.
         * 'last_sentence': The index of the last sentence that is loaded.
     * 'reason': If success is false, this indicates why.
-* _Load Below_: This method is used to load the text below a given sentence.
-As for Load Above, this is useful when reported speech is in the sentence, but the person who said this reported speech doesn't have their name in it.
-This must be called with a GET request, with parameters  'article_id' (the id of the article already loaded in the frontend) and 'last_sentence' (the index of the last sentence already loaded in the frontend).
-It returns a data in a Json format, containing the keys:
-    * 'Success': If this value is true, then the data also has the keys:
-        * 'data': A list of all tokens in the newly loaded text.
-        * 'first_sentence': The index of the first sentence that is loaded.
-        * 'last_sentence': The index of the last sentence that is loaded.
-    * 'reason': If success is false, this indicates why.
 * _Submit Tags_: This is a POST request.
 It should be called when the user has finished labeling the sentence.
 It should have as a request body a Json file with the following information:
     * 'article_id': The id of the article that was labelled